csswizardry/csswizardry.github.com/_posts/2016-02-25-mixins-better-for-performance.md

 ## Making Things More Realistic

-I do feel that the test files were pretty fair—creating unique strings for class names was designed to hinder compression, so that we could more accurately test the effects of gzip on our actual subject: the shared declarations.
+I do feel that the test files were pretty fair — creating unique strings for class names was designed to hinder compression, so that we could more accurately test the effects of gzip on our actual subject: the shared declarations.